niranjandkar/TkHome_RecipeFood/README.md

-# IdeaFood - Recipe Discovery Web App
+# IdealFood - Recipe Discovery Web App

-**IdeaFood** is a web application where users can browse the various recipes.
+**IdealFood** is a web application where users can browse the various recipes.
 Whether you're a beginner cook or a seasoned chef, IdeaFood makes discovering new recipes and culinary techniques easy and accessible.

 ## Features